-Dynamics of Imagery & Design
+Dynamics of Imagery in Arts & Design

 Exploring visual narratives within arts and design across cultures and societies

 - Mondays 16.00-18.00

 - Available to eligible students as part of I-Explore

 - Extra Credit, or Degree Credit where your department allows

 We are surrounded by visual iconography everywhere, and the way we understand visual texts are clearly shaped and influenced by our socio-historical backgrounds.
 However, as we become a borderless world especially through social media, we need to recognise that borderlines are blurred and not clearly defined.
 Thus, it is impossible to avoid visual and cultural overlappings, interlockings and repetitions altogether.

 This module attempts to explore the different social, cultural and political dynamics at stake within the arts and design.
 It recognises that our contemporary moment demands an urgent and rigorous reassessment of the radically different visual paradigms that govern our perception and assimilation of visual texts.